-Mexico is the 13th biggest country in the world, so it’s unsurprising that there’s a lot of geographical diversity going on in there.
+Mexico is the 13th biggest country in the world, so it’s unsurprising that there’s a lot of diversity going on.

 The Spanish landed in Mexico in 1519, and subsequently, there was a bloody 2-year war against the Aztecs and other empires to gain control over what they called ‘New Spain’.
-Spanish fighting and newly introduced diseases like smallpox tragically killed a lot of natives, but many indigenous people still live on today – although nearly all Mexicans now have some Spanish ancestry.
+Spanish fighting and newly introduced diseases like smallpox tragically killed a lot of natives, but there are a lot of Indigenous communities still today, particularly in Oaxaca and Chiapas – although nearly all Mexicans now have some Spanish ancestry.

 That being said, there are plenty of Indigenous cultures to explore in Mexico, and I think that this is done in a really nice way.
 There are Aztec cultures in Mexico City, Mayan people in Yucatan, and Zapotec in Oaxaca.
 There are also groups in Northern Mexico like the Raramuri, who are the largest ethnic group in the region, and the Papgo who are a binational ethnic group, as the Mexico-US border cuts through their territory.